 What Does It Mean When Someone Has A BMI Of Morbid Obesity?

-A BMI of 40+ is classified as morbidly obese or class III obesity.
+A BMI of 40+ is classified as morbid obesity or class III obesity.
 This means that this individual has a higher risk of experiencing a serious illness (as listed above) or even dying earlier than they would if they were a healthy weight.

 Is There A Cure For Morbid Obesity?